grafana/grafana/docs/sources/panels-visualizations/configure-panel-options/index.md

 ## Add a title and description to a panel

-You can use generative AI to create panel titles and descriptions with the [Grafana LLM plugin][], which is currently in public preview.
-To enable this, refer to the [Set up generative AI features for dashboards documentation][].
+You can use generative AI to create panel titles and descriptions with the [Grafana LLM plugin](ref:grafana-llm-plugin), which is currently in public preview.
+To enable this, refer to the [Set up generative AI features for dashboards documentation](ref:set-up-generative-ai-features-for-dashboards-documentation).
 Alternatively, you can take the following steps to create them yourself.

 Add a title and description to a panel to share with users any important information about the visualization.
 For example, use the description to document the purpose of the visualization.